dalesgit/dalesgit.github.io/relg101-f18/presentations/hinduism-intro.md

 ## Questions

-<li class="fragment">1.
-When you attempt to understand a new religious tradition, what is the most important thing to learn?
+<li class="fragment">When you attempt to understand a new religious tradition, what is the most important thing to learn?
 Would you focus on its doctrines, the way it tells stories, its art, its rituals, or its institutions?
 Would you focus on something else? </li>

-<li class="fragment">2.
-If you were trying to explain your own religious tradition to someone who knew nothing about it, what would be the most important thing for that person to learn? </li>
+<li class="fragment">If you were trying to explain your own religious tradition to someone who knew nothing about it, what would be the most important thing for that person to learn? </li>

 ---